 *Here is another great article on refinishing wood furniture from the DIY Network that may answer even more questions.

 The Application Of Gel Stain

 Step 5 This is the easiest part of refinishing wood furniture.
 Use a cotton staining pad and wipe on the gel stain in a circular motion.
-You want to be sure to really get that stain into the wood grain.
+You want to be sure to get that stain into the wood grain.
 Afterward, use a soft cotton cloth to wipe back any excess stain in the direction of the wood grain to prevent streaking.
-Allow your finish to dry a minimum of 24 hours.
-Humidity and temperature is always a factor so being in a controlled environment is best.
+Allow your finish to dry for a minimum of 24 hours.
+Humidity and temperature are always a factor so being in a controlled environment is best.
 You can apply a second coat of the gel stain if you want a darker color.

 TopCoats For Refinished Furniture